 Pop Century Resort Rooms

-Pop Century’s rooms were fully refurbished in 2017 and are identical to the new rooms being rolled out at the All Star resorts.
+Pop Century’s rooms were fully refurbished in 2017 and are similar to the new rooms at the All Star resorts.

 The room is highly functional, with plenty of space, including under-the-bed space for luggage.
 Every room at Pop Century has the same size queen beds.